datasnakes/htseq-count-cluster/README.md

 `pip install --user git+https://github.com/datasnakes/htseq-analysis-scripts.git`

 ## Features
-- For use with large datasets (ours used 120 different human samples)
+- For use with large datasets (we've previously used a dataset of 120 different human samples)
 - For use with SGE/SGI cluster systems
 - Submits multiple jobs
+- Command line interface/script
 - Merges counts files into one counts table/csv file